When financial aid, such as scholarships and grants, comes up short, federal student loans can help bridge the gap.

 • Sign a certification statement

-In the certification statement, you’ll need to confirm that you aren’t currently in default on a federal student loan and don’t owe money on a federal grant, and affirm that you’ll only use aid funds toward educational costs.
+In the certification statement, you’ll need to confirm that you aren’t currently in default on a federal student loan, don’t owe money on a federal grant, and will only use aid funds for educational costs.

 How Long Will You Have to Wait?

-After submitting your FAFSA, it can take the Department of Education three to five days to process your application.
+After submitting your FAFSA form online, the Department of Education processes your application in one to three days.
 If you submitted your FAFSA by mail, processing can take up to 10 days.

 Once you’ve told your school which financial aid you want to accept, loan disbursement timelines vary.
 Generally, first-time borrowers have up to a 30-day waiting period before they receive their funds.
 Other borrowers may receive funding up to 10 days before the start of the semester.